robger98/Bandit_Sim/README.md

 # Bandit_Sim

+A python based multi-armed bandit simulator for CS5313/7313.

-### Authors
+### Author

 Robert Geraghty

-A python based multi-armed bandit simulator for CS5313/7313.

 ## About